SonyCSLParis/cae-invar/README.md

-# Learning Complex Basis Functions for Invariant Signal Representations with the Complex Autoencoder
+# Complex Autoencoder for Learning Invariant Signal Representations

 PyTorch implementation of the Complex Autoencoder proposed in